 The guys salvage a homestead corn crib with a good old fashioned barn raising.

 Mark Bowe and the guys take the bones of an old Virginia log home down to Florida, where they turn it into a two-story hunting lodge.
 Mark makes mouth-blown wavy glass for the windows and dives in an alligator pond to get some long leaf pine for the floors.

 Mark and the guys turn a used shipping container into a portable barnwood cabin.
 They use welding torches and old logs to transform the steel container into a home.
 Mark searches for the perfect red barnwood to cover it.
 Then they try to lift the container cabin onto a trailer to prove its really portable.

-Mark Bowe and the guys take down a West Virginia smokehouse and a half-barn nearby.
-They weave the logs together in Florida to create a bunkhouse for their client's kids.
-They cut down two trees to use as wood for the porch, and go on a catch and release wild hog hunt.
+Mark Bowe and the guys take down a West Virginia smokehouse and a half-barn nearby in Florida to create a bunkhouse for their client's kids.
+They cut down two trees to use as wood for the porch and go on a catch-and-release wild hog hunt.

-Mark Bowe and the guys return to their roots in Asheville, North Carolina.
-They have one day to build a log well house in the driving rain.
-Once it's up, they have to repair a severely damaged log home nearby.
-Along the way, Mark visits two of his favorite log cabins.
+Mark Bowe and the guys return to their roots in Asheville, North Carolina, where they have one day to build a log well house in the driving rain.
+Then, they must repair a severely damaged log home nearby while Mark visits two of his favorite log cabins.

 Mark Bowe and the guys take down a pre-Civil War log cabin in Braxton County, West Virginia.
 They take it back to Lewisburg to refurbish the logs, then rebuild it for a client who collects historic homes in Elizabethton, Tennessee.